Sue MartinRN, IBCLC

 Location: Call for details

-Breastfeeding Support Group every Tuesday 11:00am to 12:30pm (for moms with infants 2 months & older) and every Tuesday 1:30pm to 3:00pm (for mothers with newborn infants up to 2 months old).
+Breastfeeding Support Group every Tuesday 1:00pm to 2:30pm (for mothers with newborn infants up to 2 months old).
 Call for group schedule changes during holidays and inclement weather.

 Southwestern Community Services WIC Program